nguyenkechien/Gulp-Pug-Sass/README.md

   - npm install

 # ###------HOW TO RUN
-  * you can run width
+  * You can run with
   - npm start
   ------------------
-  * you can build width
+  * You can build with
   - npm build

 # ###------HOW TO USE
   * You can wire code in folder src/---
-  * Folder products is public
+  * Products folder is public